FUFA Big League

-The Ugandan Big League is the second tier of the Ugandan football pyramid.
+The Federation of Uganda Football Associations Big League, known simply as the Big League and for sponsorship purposes as the BetPawa Big League, is a professional association football league in Uganda.
+Contested by 16 clubs, it is the second-highest overall in the Ugandan football league system, sitting below the Uganda Premier League.

+Each season, the two top-finishing teams in the Big League are automatically promoted to the Uganda Premier League.
+The team that finish the season in third place enter a play-off, with the winner also gaining promotion to the Uganda Premier League.
+The four lowest-finishing teams in the Big League are relegated to Regional Leagues.

 History

 Original concept

 The concept of re-structuring Ugandan football with the creation of a new second tier league was first mooted in October 2008 by the Federation of Uganda Football Associations.
 The idea that was single-handedly promoted by Eng.
 Moses Magogo was ridiculed, resisted, and fought by everyone.
 Although Magogo felt abandoned but he was buoyed by the inaugural clubs that were determined to proceed.
 Eventually out of persistence, Magogo won one by one convert and eventually the league was passed by the FUFA Executive Committee.
 The new national second division league, known as the FUFA Big League (FBL), was to cater for leading sides in the five regions.
 Second tier sides at that time competed at the regional level, with many of them failing to cope with advancement whenever they gained promotion to the national Super League.

 FUFA Competitions Committee secretary, Moses Magogo, confirmed that qualification to the Super League through the regional mini leagues would be ended and replaced by promotion through the national first division league.
 A major objective of the initiative was to help raise the standard of football outside the Super League.